tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 There's another situation: When you transfer(TRX or token) to an account that does not exist in the network, this operation will first create that account in the network and then do the transfer.
 It only consumes Bandwidth points for account creation, no extra Bandwidth points consumption for transfer.

 To create an account, a flat charge of 1 TRX is required.
-If there are insufficient Bandwidth points obtained by TRX freezing, an additional 0.1 TRX will be spent.
+If there are insufficient Bandwidth points obtained by TRX staking, an additional 0.1 TRX will be spent.

 Bandwidth points consumption sequence for TRC-10 transfer: